Jandamarra: Guerrilla war

-Jandamarra was held in awe by other Aboriginal people who believed he was immortal, his body simply a physical manifestation of a spirit that resided in a water soak near Tunnel Creek.
+Jandamarra was held in awe by other Aboriginal people, who believed he was immortal, his body simply a physical manifestation of a spirit that resided in a water soak near Tunnel Creek.
 It was believed that only an Aboriginal person with similar mystical powers could kill him.
 Police chasing Jandamarra were also in awe at his ability to cross the rugged ranges with no effect on his bare feet, despite their boots being cut to shreds by the sharp rocks.
 In the next couple of years the gang raided the police and a white homestead.

-Micki, or Minko Mick, a remarkable Aboriginal tracker also reputed to possess magical powers, was not a Bunuba tribesman and did not fear Jandamarra.
+Micki, or Minko Mick, an Aboriginal tracker also reputed to possess magical powers, was not a Bunuba tribesman and did not fear Jandamarra.
 He tracked Jandamarra down and shot him dead at Tunnel Creek on 1 April 1897.
 The white troopers cut off Jandamarra's head as proof that he was dead and it was preserved and sent to a firearms company in England where it was used as an example of the effectiveness of the company's firearms.
 The head of another Bunuba man was labelled as Jandamarra and put on public display in Perth.
 His body was buried by his family at the Napier Range where it was placed inside a boab tree.